 The UHC Family Medicine Residency program only accepts applications to the program via ERAS and selects residents only through the National Residency Match Program (NRMP).
 We adhere to all ACGME guidelines for eligibility and selection of residents.

 United Hospital Center ensures that the UHC Family Medicine Residency Program selects from among eligible applicants on the basis of residency program-related criteria including preparedness, ability, aptitude, academic credentials (including graduation date), communication skills, and personal qualities such as motivation and integrity.
 The program proudly consists of a diverse group of residents and does not discriminate with regard to sex, race, age, religion, color, national origin, disability or any other applicable legally protected status.

-Applicants who successfully match at UHC Family Medicine will receive a written contract within approximately 2 weeks, complete with a Benefit Summary from United Hospital Center.
+Applicants who successfully match at UHC Family Medicine will receive a written contract within approximately 2 weeks, complete with a current Benefit Summary from United Hospital Center.
 Successful applicants must also be willing/prepared to complete all required background checks, drug screens, pre-employment physicals and provide all documentation as required for employment by the Human Resources department of United Hospital Center.

 Recruitment of Residents

 United Hospital Center and the Family Medicine Residency Program recruit high quality graduates who meet eligibility requirements; regardless of sex, race, age, religion, color, national origin, disability or any other applicable legally protected status.
 UHC does not include any non-compete clause for any residents applying to the Family Medicine Program.

 Applicants to the Family Medicine Residency at United Hospital Center must fulfill all qualifications for unrestricted and/or restricted eligibility as outlined in the General Requirements for Residency Training by the ACGME.
 An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME accredited program: